vanGoghhh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Preface
-For a smoother start to your usage of CANdidates, read this section to find out how this document is structured, how to navigate the document, and what all the symbols and special fonts mean.
+For a smoother start to your usage of *CANdidates*, read this section to find out how this document is structured, how to navigate the document, and what all the symbols and special fonts mean.

 ### Understanding Symbols